patricmutwiri/cupid/README.md

 **pH7 Dating CMS** is a **Social/Dating CMS** written in **Object-Oriented** PHP (*OOP*), fully compatible and highly optimised for PHP 7+ and based on **MVC** architecture (Model-View-Controller).

 It is designed with the **KISS** principle in mind, and the all source code can be read and understood in minutes.
 For a better flexibility, the software uses **PDO** (PHP Data Objects) abstraction which allows the choice of the database.
-The principle of development is **DRY** (Don't Repeat Yourself) aimed at reducing repetition of information of all kinds (not duplicate code).
+The principle of development is **DRY** (Don't Repeat Yourself) aimed at reducing repetition of information of all kinds (no duplicate code).

 This Free and Open Source **Social Dating Site Builder** wants to be low resource-intensive, powerful, stable and secure.
-The software also comes with 32 system modules and is based on **pH7Framework** *(written specifically for this project)* that has over 52 packages.
+The software also comes with 35 system modules and is based on **pH7Framework** *(written specifically for this project)* that has over 52 packages.

-To summarize, **pH7CMS** gives you **the perfect ingredients** to create the **best dating service** or **social networking** website on the World Wide Web!
+*To summarize, **pH7CMS** gives you **the perfect ingredients** to create the **best online dating service** or **social networking** website on the World Wide Web!*

 ## How Powerful is your future Dating App?

 * Best Dating Features
 * Advanced Search
-* Blogs
+* Blog
 * Notes
 * Pages Management
-* Friends, Visit, Messages, Instant messaging, Views, Like, Rating, Smileys, Geo Map, Avatar, Wallpaper, ...
+* Friends/Mutual Friends, Visit, Messages, Instant messaging, Views, Like, Rating, Smileys, Geo Map, Avatar, Wallpaper, ...
+* Related Profiles (for better user experience and faster match)
 * Custom Profile (Background profile)
 * Comments
 * Hot or Not
 * Love Calculator
+* Geo-location
-* Geolocation
+* People Nearby
 * Photo Albums
 * Videos (and possibility to upload videos from API v3 YouTube, Vimeo, Metacafe and Dailymotion)
 * Forums
 * Full Moderation of all contents posted by your users
 * Nudity Filter Option for all images uploaded by users
+* Dating Scammer Detector (see if profile photos aren't used by scammers)
+* Anti-Scam Tools
 * Watermark Branding
 * Chat Rooms
 * Chatroulette